open main page here with limited thumbnails

 bowl

-zircote highlight on a turned bowl, and the entire bowl after an application of natural stain --- note that the light color in the pores of the zircote is NOT natural to the zircote but is an artifact of my having fine-sanded the bowl and then not removing the resulting dust from the pores before taking the pic.
+zircote highlight on a turned bowl, and the entire bowl after an application of natural stain --- note that the light color in the pores of the zircote is NOT natural to the zircote but is an effect of my having fine-sanded the bowl and then not removing the resulting dust from the pores before taking the pic.

 zircote section on a laminated bowl.
 As you can see particularly well in the pic on the left, which is fresh off the lathe, this piece has spectacular ray flakes for the species.
 The 2nd enlargement of the pic on the right, which is after the application of one coat of natural stain, also shows it pretty well, although the stain does subdue it to an unfortunate degree.
 The yellow wood is osage orange, the orangish wood in the rear is paela and the yellowish wood in the right rear is canary.
 To the left of the zircote is bocote backed by paela.
 The swirly wood in the center is cocobolo.